-629 is black diamond-difficulty downhill MTB trail descending off Sunrise Ridge into the Maitai Valley, east of central Nelson.
+629 is an expert downhill MTB trail descending from Sunrise Ridge into the Maitai Valley, east of central Nelson.
 Getting to the start involves a big climb (around 490 vertical metres).

-629 is accessed via Bob Taylor Road, which begins off Dun Mountain Trail, beyond the Maitai Valley road end.
-Follow Maitai Valley Road to the road end, and continue across the pedestrian bridge to Dun Mountain Trail on the true left of the Maitai River.
-Follow the walkway for 1.3 km and turn right onto Bob Taylor Road.
-The road climbs through pine forestry for 3.2 km before reaching the road end at the northern end of Sunrise Ridge (at 629 m elevation, hence the trail name).
+629 is accessed via Bob Taylor Road.
+Follow Maitai Valley Road to the road end, and continue along Dun Mountain Trail for 1.3 km to the junction with Bob Taylor Road (a signpost indicates this is the way to 629).
+The road climbs through pine forestry for 3.2 km to the road end at the northern end of Sunrise Ridge (at 629 m elevation, hence the trail name).
 Sunrise Ridge Track and 629 start right next to each other (both are signposted).

 The upper section of 629 drops through manuka and beech forest and involves lots of tree roots and rocky patches, before ending with a steep rock face onto Bob Taylor Road, which is crossed to begin the lower section.